multiscan/middleman-navigation/README.markdown

       ---
       Here you have the actual page source

-The *nonav* option inhibits the creation of the menu for the current page while *weight* is used to alter the order of the links in the navigation menu.
-The higher the weight, the earlier the link.
+The *nonav* option inhibits the creation of the menu for the current page while *hidden* is for disabling the creation of a menu item pointing to the current page, *weight* is used to alter the order of the links in the navigation menu: the higher the weight, the earlier the link.
 The *label* is used to alter the link text in the navigation menu that is by default the basename of the source file.

 ## trail_nav